 The Refund Statute

 This statute applies to your tax return and how long you have to claim a refund.
-You are able to claim a refund for a filed return within three years.
-It is from the date the return was due or two years after you’ve paid the tax.
+You are able to claim a refund for a filed tax return within three years.
+It is from the date the return was due or two years after you have paid the tax.

 The Assessment Statute

 This statute applies to how long the IRS is able to audit or charge you additional taxes.
 It applies on any tax return year.
-This is typically three years from the date in which the return was due or two years from when you paid the tax
+This is typically three years from the date in which the tax return was due or two years from when you paid the tax.

 The Collection Statute

 This applies to how long the IRS is able to collect any outstanding tax balance that you owe.
 This statute is the longest of the three.
-The IRS has 10 years from the date which they assessed the tax to collect on it.
+The IRS has 10 years from the date which they assessed the tax to collect on the tax debt.

 Are There Any Circumstances Where The Statute Of Limitation Does Not Apply?